brook-slagle/hugo_brook_slagle/content/portfolio.md

 ## Projects
-- Writer for Playlist Club.Web application that returns a copy-able and edit-able write-out of a selected Spotify Playlist.
+- Writer for Playlist Club.
+Web application that returns a copy-able and edit-able write-out of a selected Spotify Playlist.
 Utilizing TypeScript, querying the Spotify API via OAuth authorization. https://writer-for-playlist-club.netlify.app
 - brook-slagle website - This is the website you are currently reading off of.
 It is built with Hugo with an entirely custom frontend. https://brookslagle.com
 - python scripts - Various python scripts from quick building a QR code, mapping to google, health/body tracker, and more. https://github.com/brook-slagle/mapit
-- build-a-board – An Assembly application for curating a parts list and documentation on how to build longboard.
+- build-a-board – An Assembly application for curating a parts list and documentation on how to build a longboard.

 Scrimba - Learn React: All of these projects were built with React.js
 - Digital Business Card: https://brooks-digital-business-card.netlify.app